About the Community Grants Programme

 Ethnicity is a multidimensional concept with many links to health.
 The Community Grants Programme will help tackle some of the health inequalities affecting people from Black, Asian, mixed heritage and minority ethnic backgrounds.

-Establishing and building trust in these communities is key.
-Black, Asian and minority ethnic communities have been disproportionately affected by COVID-19, and research shows they are less likely to view government policies in a positive light or trust government messages.
+Establishing and building trust in these communities is vital.
+Black, Asian and minority ethnic communities face numerous health inequalities, including being disproportionately affected by COVID-19, and research shows they are less likely to view government policies in a positive light or trust government messages.

-Through the Community Grants Programme, we look to work with grassroots organisations to engage, educate and recruit more donors as clinical data shows that ethnically matched blood, organs and stem cells provide the best treatment.
-Successful organisations have the opportunity to apply for sustainable multi-year investment funding after 12 months to deepen or scale their work.
+Through the Community Grants Programme, we look to empower grassroots organisations to engage, educate and recruit more donors as clinical data shows that ethnically matched blood and organs provide the best treatment.

 We want to work with trusted and authentic voices in the community to deliver these messages and make a real change for those whose lives will be improved or saved by donation.